DebugML/debugml.github.io/_posts/2024-06-27-logicbreaks.md

 So what does it mean for an LLM to *not* follow the rules?
 Following our earlier idea, we say that an LLM fails to follow the rules if its output does not "match" that of forward chaining.
 However, a major difference between LLM execution and forward chaining is that an LLM generates its output step-by-step, whereas forward chaining keeps track of all the derivable facts at each step.
-We give additional discussion in our paper about what it means for these two outputs to match, where we identify three different modalities in which they may *fail* to match.
+**Crucially, we identify three ways in which the outputs may fail to match.**
-An adversarial suffix can then target these specific behaviors, which we describe below.
+An adversarial suffix can then specifically target these erroneous behaviors, described below.

 **(1) Rule suppression**: a rule and its dependents are ignored.